 Sec 2(h) of the Securities Contract (Regulation) Act, 1956 gives an inclusive definition of securities, which is as follows:

-(i) shares, scrips, stocks, bonds, debentures, debenture stock or other marketable securities of a like nature in or of any incorporated company or other bodies corporate;
+(i) shares, scrips, stocks, bonds, debentures, debenture stock or other marketable securities of a like nature in or of any incorporated company or another body corporate;

 (ib) units or any other instrument issued by any collective investment scheme to the investors in such schemes;]